COVID-19 advice: Please follow current government advice and check opening times before travel.

 The Ark, A Cultural Centre for Children, 11a Eustace St, Temple Bar, Dublin 2.

 Ticket price guide: School bookings €5 per child; exhibitions €5; workshops and concerts €14.
+No booking charges apply.
 Pre-booking absolutely essential.